Snapchat Planet Order is one of the most misunderstood features on the app.

 | Neptune | Eighth |

-How Snapchat Actually Decides Planet Order (Realistic Explanation)
+How Snapchat Decides Planet Order (Realistic Breakdown)

 -